WHAT DOCUMENTS WILL YOU NEED TO PROVIDE WITH A CHILD’S PASSPORT APPLICATION (PC8)

 A guarantor must be a person aged 18 or older who has known the child for at least 12 months or since his birth and possesses a current Australian passport issued with at least two years validity or be currently employed in one of the approved professional or occupational groups.
 Check the list of approved non-Australian guarantor/referee

-Normal processing time is up to fifteen (15) working days from the time your application is received provided that all the required documentation and suitable photographs are submitted with the application.
+Normal processing time is up to ten weeks from the time your application is received provided that all the required documentation and suitable photographs are submitted with the application.